rrrusst/solairia/README.md

 ## Load and interact with text-generation LLMs easily and privately using your computer's own hardware.
 Built with 'llama-cpp-python'.

 #### Known Issues:
-  - 11 Nov 2024: Glitchy prompt templates leading to weird outputs.
-Working on revising code to use llama-cpp-python's built-in chat template selection.
+  - Nil
-#### Updates:
+#### Updates (latest 3):
+  - 11 Nov 2024: Version 2.0.1 has been released!
+Compatibility with different text-generation LLMs (.gguf format) has been improved with the reworked custom prompt template feature (now uses llama-cpp-python's preset prompt templates and auto-selection, with the option to manually select from a list of preset templates).
   - 26 Jun 2024: Version 2.0.0 has been released!
 Enjoy a full-fledged GUI, some interface customisation options, user experience improvements, performance optimisations and bug fixes.
   - 22 Jul 2024: Readme has been updated for Version 2.0.0.